 People often think that infants don't need dental care until they are older.
 The truth is, dental care is needed as long as we have teeth, and that includes baby teeth.
 Parents often wonder how dental appointments work for an infant of 1 to 2 years.

 The American Dental Association (ADA) states that a child should receive a professional evaluation by their first birthday, or by the time their first tooth erupts.
 Proper infant dental care can prevent early instances of tooth decay and gum disease.
 It also helps us catch and correct development issues before they cause major problems for their permanent teeth.

 As a parent, you understand how important your child's health is, but they might not.
 It is often difficult to get young children to care about their health, including their oral health.
 Making sure your kids brush and floss can feel like an uphill battle.
-Fortunately, we here at SRD on 5th have some tips in this area.
+Fortunately, we here at Treehouse Children's Dentistry have some tips in this area.

 During your first appointment, or can show you the proper brushing technique for your infant or toddler.
 As the child grows older, we will show them the proper technique as well.
 Our goal is to make education fun and enjoyable, which helps your child establish better oral hygiene habits.

 As long as they have teeth, children are at risk of tooth decay.
 Therefore, you must act proactively in preventing it.
 Many toothpastes contain fluoride, an additive meant to strengthen the enamel that baby teeth need for development.
 It's important to use a toothpaste that contains fluoride since tap water and bottled water don't always contain it.

 A dental sealant is a very thin, plastic covering that we paint over the occlusal surface of a posterior (back) tooth.
 Most of the time, we place sealants over your child's permanent molars and premolars to protect them from possible tooth decay.